 We ended up at the Corner Bakery Cafe again where I, once again, bought a cinnamon crumble muffin and a hot chocolate.
 Even though I also ate eggs and potatoes, the muffin and hot chocolate were the best part.
 After breakfast, during which Ava had fun sitting with her Aunt Jess, we went to the gaslight district.
 (Every time I held Ava she had a good time playing with my shark necklace which I had purchased at the Sea Life Aquarium on Thursday.)

 I waded through a bunch of e-mails, set up some meetings, and then started listening to the book on cd I had brought with me.
 (I would highly recommend the non-fiction book Assassination Vacation by Sarah Vowell, who is a contributor to This American Life on NPR.)
 We loaded onto the plane where I had a whole row to myself (how boring) and I watched tv.
 We hit some turbulence and I got airsick.
 I just barely managed to keep my lunch inside my stomach.
 By 5pm I had landed at the airport.
-I waited for my luggage to arrive, trying to pretend that my stomach felt ok.

 I stopped by the post office and the store on my way home.
 The stomach ache was briefly ignored when I found that I had received three books in the mail (that I had been waiting almost a month to receive.)
 I started Pride and Prejudice and Zombies last night and should have it completed by Thursday.
 Afterwhich I will most likely begin Dead and Gone, which is part of the Southern Vampire Series.
 (Not to worry, I will review both books for your amusement.)
 Lest anyone think that I only read science fiction or fantasy, my order also contained The Complete Book of Questions.
 I was sick to my stomach all night and awoke on Sunday with a huge headache and fun bowel issues.
 My roommate, E, let me know that she had found ants in our kitchen the day before.
 (I guess that's what happens when I take a week and a half off from cleaning and no one sweeps, vacuums, mops, finishes all the dishes, or cleans their food off the counter.)
 Luckily, roommate M had at least thought to buy ant traps and put them out.
 I hope to have the pesky insects gone by the end of the week.
 I was still feeling airsick by the time I went to work on Monday morning.
 Luckily, I have since recovered.